Historic Houses

 David Bradford was a successful lawyer, businessman, and Deputy Attorney General of Washington County Pennsylvania when his house was completed in 1788.David Bradford and his family lived in this house from 1788 to 1794.

-The Fayette County Historical Society is a non-profit organziation established in 1971.
-The mission and purpose of the organization is to find, collect and preserve the materials which portray the history of the county and the society.
+The Fayette County Historical Society is a non-profit organization established in 1971.
+Its mission and purpose are to find, collect, and preserve materials that portray the history of the county and the society.

 The Compass Inn is a place to receive an informative and entertaining tour by costumed docents that tells the story of transportation and everyday life in the early 1800's.
 The tour delivers "history with a smile" by incorporating a generous sprinkling of etymology (word and phrase origins).